soapdog/ssb-rpc-api/README.md

   http://localhost:8989/get-address

-That will trigger an custom event on the application that is running the _sbot_ with type `server-discovery-request`, the application is should emit its own `server-discovery-response` granting or deniying access, for example, below is a piece of code that only grants access to requests that are comming from a Firefox Add-on:
+That will trigger an custom event on the application that is running the _sbot_ with type `server-discovery-request`, the application is should emit its own `server-discovery-response` granting, deniying or delaying access, for example, below is a piece of code that only grants access to requests that are comming from a Firefox Add-on:

 ```
 eventEmitter.on('server-discovery-request', (origin) => {
   if (origin.startsWith("moz-extension://")) {
-    eventEmitter.emit('server-discovery-response', origin, true)
+    eventEmitter.emit('server-discovery-response', origin, "granted")
   } else {
-    eventEmitter.emit('server-discovery-response', origin, false)
+    eventEmitter.emit('server-discovery-response', origin, "denied")
   }
 })
 ```